TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models

-Given the impressive capabilities of LLMs, researchers in the time series classification community are increasingly exploring their applications in time series analysis\cite{gpt4ts,instruct}.
+Given the impressive capabilities of LLMs, researchers are increasingly exploring their applications in time series analysis~\cite{gpt4ts,instruct}.
 LLM-based approaches can be divided into two categories: fine-tuning and generative modeling.
 Fine-tuning methods, such as Linear Fine-Tuning, combine pre-trained LLMs with time series-specific encoders, leveraging their linguistic capabilities to identify patterns.
-Generative models, like GPT-based forecasting, predict future time series sequences, while models like TEMPO integrate domain knowledge (e.g., seasonal-trend decomposition) to enhance performance.
-Despite these advances, challenges remain, including the modality gap between textual and numerical data, which hinders tokenization and semantic understanding \cite{gpt4ts,instruct}.
-Quantization techniques address this but may fail to capture temporal dependencies.
-Fine-tuning for multivariate or long-horizon time series also incurs high computational costs, and many approaches overlook domain-specific knowledge.
+Generative models, like GPT-based forecasting, predict future time series sequences, while models like TEMPO integrate domain knowledge to enhance performance.

-Although its effectiveness, LLMs face several significant challenges~\cite{weakness1,weakness2,tan2024language}.
-They struggle to capture temporal dependencies and channel-specific features, which are essential for accurate modeling.
-There is also a misalignment between numerical data and LLMs’ semantic space, complicating processing.
-Fine-tuning is computationally expensive, particularly for large-scale applications.
-Moreover, they fail to fully leverage LLMs' reasoning capabilities.
-To solve these problems, we proposed TableTime, a paradigm for time series analysis from the perspective of table understanding.
+Despite effectiveness, LLMs in time series analysis encounter several significant challenges~\cite{weakness1,weakness2,tan2024language}.
+First, they struggle to capture temporal dependencies and channel-specific features, which are essential for accurate modeling.
+Second, a misalignment exists between numerical time series data and LLMs’ semantic space, which complicates processing.
+Third, fine-tuning these models is computationally expensive, particularly for large-scale applications.
+Lastly, LLMs fail to fully leverage their reasoning capabilities, limiting their potential.
+To address these issues, we propose TableTime, a paradigm for time series analysis through table understanding.